 Do you know what your dog’s personality type is?
 You should!
 Dogs, unlike humans, only have two defined personality types: active and passive.

-For example, if your dog is passive, you will want to be very expressive, energetic, and use a lot of emotion when teaching a new command.
-However, if yoru dog has an active personality, you will want to be quiet, firm, and relaxed when you are teaching a new command.
+For example, if your dog is passive, you will want to be very expressive and energetic and use a lot of emotion when teaching a new command.
+However, if your dog has an active personality, you will want to be quiet, firm, and relaxed when you are teaching a new command.

 How do you know if your dog is an active or passive personality?
 Although there are several factors to consider when determining your dog’s personality type, such as age and the time of day, the following example will help you to recognize some key characteristics of each personality.

 When you return home from work or running errands, how does your dog react?
 Do they greet you by jumping all over you, spinning around and running all over the house, or any combination of high-energy reactions?
 Or do they mosey over, wagging their tail low, dropping their head, and brushing up against you, showing that they are happy but not overjoyed to see you?

 If your dog reacts more like the first scenario, they probably have a more active personality.
 The second scenario is how a passive personality would react.

 The “Settle” command may seem more applicable to an active personality, but ECAD finds the use of this command can come in handy in various situations with both personality types.

 “Settle,” tells your dog to relax, calm down, and focus.

 Anytime your dog is acting too excited, playing too rough, or is not cooperating with you.

 The best time to teach this command is during situations when you need your dog to be still.
 For instance, use “Settle” during grooming sessions when your dog will not settle, when your puppy is playing too rough, or when their behavior is just simply not appropriate.